wollewald/MCP23017_WE/README.md

 # MCP23017_WE
 This is a library for the MCP23017 and MCP23S17 I/O Port Expander

-You'll find some examples including the wiring which should enable you to use the library.
+You'll find some examples including the wiring (examples folder) which should enable you to use the library.
 Furthermore I have added a list of commands.

 You are free to use it, change it or build on it.
 In case you like it, it would be cool if you give it a star.